agelonch/aloe/README.md

 The project is partially founded by the NLnet foundation (http://www.nlnet.nl), as part of the OSLD project.
 OSLD aims at building an Open Source LTE system based on ALOE.
 More information and documentation can be found in the OSLD project website (https://sites.google.com/site/osldproject/)

+This is the first release of ALOE++ version 0.1.
+The old ALOE versions are still active in http://flexnets.upc.edu.

 Requirements
 =============